 Goal 4: N/A Which Strategy will the school/district use to address this goal?
 (The Strategy can be based upon the six Key Core Work Processes listed below or another research-based approach.
 Provide justification and/or attach evidence for why the strategy was chosen.)
-KCWP 1: Design and Deploy Standards KCWP 2: Design and Deliver Instruction KCWP 3: Design and Deliver Assessment Literacy KCWP 4: Review, Analyze and Apply Data KCWP 5: Design, Align and Deliver Support KCWP 6: Establishing Learning Culture and Environment Which Activities will the school/district deploy based on the strategy or strategies chosen?
+KCWP 1: Design and Deploy Standards KCWP 2: Design and Deliver Instruction KCWP 3: Design and Deliver Assessment Literacy KCWP 4: Review, Analyze and Apply Data KCWP 5: Design, Align and Deliver Support Which Activities will the school/district deploy based on the strategy or strategies chosen?
 (The links to the Key Core Work Processes activity bank below may be a helpful resource.
 Provide a brief explanation or justification for the activity.
-KCWP1: Design and Deploy Standards - Continuous Improvement Activities KCWP2: Design and Deliver Instruction - Continuous Improvement Activities KCWP3: Design and Deliver Assessment Literacy - Continuous Improvement Activities KCWP4: Review, Analyze and Apply Data - Continuous Improvement Activities KCWP5: Design, Align and Deliver Support - Continuous Improvement Activities KCWP6: Establishing Learning Culture and Environment - Continuous Improvement Activities Identify the timeline for the a responsible for ensuring the f necessary funding to execute idelity of the activity or act Objective 1: Strategy Activities to deploy strategy Measure of Success Progress Monitoring Date & Notes Funding Objective 2:
+KCWP1: Design and Deploy Standards - Continuous Improvement Activities KCWP2: Design and Deliver Instruction - Continuous Improvement Activities KCWP3: Design and Deliver Assessment Literacy - Continuous Improvement Activities KCWP4: Review, Analyze and Apply Data - Continuous Improvement Activities Identify the timeline for the activity or activities, the person(s) responsible for ensuring the fidelity of the activity or activities, and necessary funding to execute the activity or activities.